R32/lex/README.md

     start: [main],            // Specify start, like the "%start" in ocamlyacc, If not specified, the first "switch" will be selected
     left: ["+", "-"],         // The parser could auto reflect(str) => Token
     left: [OpTimes, OpDiv],   // The lower have higher priority.
-    nonassoc: [UMINUS],       // All characters of the placeholder must be uppercase }) class Parser implements lm.LR0<Lexer, Int> {
+    nonassoc: [UMINUS],       // The placeholder must be uppercase }) class Parser implements lm.LR0<Lexer, Int> {

     static var main = switch(s) {  // the "s" is instance of lm.Stream